-The Commission collects bacteria samples from April through October in six large urban communities with combined sewer systems to evaluate support of the contact recreation use.
+The Commission has collected bacteria samples since 1992 from six large urban communities during the recreation period between April and October.
 Locations include Pittsburgh, Wheeling, Huntington, Cincinnati, Louisville, and Evansville.
-Five rounds of sampling are completed monthly for each urban community sampling location and analyzed for fecal coliform and E. coli (fecal collections ceased at all sites outside West Virginia after 2016).
-There were at least two sites in each community sampled; one being upstream of the community's combined sewer overflow (CSO) outfall and one downstream of the system.
-In addition to routine bacteria sampling, the Commission conducted longitudinal surveys for bacteria from May to October in 2003-2007.
-For this work the Ohio was broken down into three segments: an upper, middle, and lower segment.
-For each segment five rounds of samples were collected, one round each week for five consecutive weeks.
-Sampling sites begin in Pittsburgh (Ohio River Mile 0) and end in Cairo (Ohio River Mile 981) with one river cross-section sample collected approximately every five miles.
+Between 2003 and 2008 the Commission conducted an intensive longitudinal survey of bacteria concentrations annually from May to October to supplement these collections and provide additional coverage of the Ohio River.
+Five rounds of samples were collected per segment of the river (upper, middle, and lower), one round each week for five consecutive weeks.
+Sampling sites began in Pittsburgh (Ohio River Mile 0) and ended in Cairo (Ohio River Mile 981) with one river cross-section sample collected approximately every five miles.
 Each site was sampled 15 times from 2003-2006, allowing for the calculation of three geometric means per site.
 In 2007 and 2008 one round of sampling was completed each year for the entire river in consecutive order beginning at mile 0 and ending at mile 981.
 Samples were analyzed for E.coli by the ORSANCO staff using Colilert, a Most Probable Number method.
 A minimum of ten percent duplicate samples were sent to a contract laboratory for analyses by the membrane filtration method for E. coli and fecal coliform.
-Through intensive longitudinal monitoring, the Commission has been able to monitor the entire river for bacteria and the contact recreation use.
+This dataset established a baseline of condition relative to the contact recreation use for the length of the Ohio River.
+Since completion of the longitudinal surveys, ORSANCO has shifted to back to the less resource intensive annual sampling of bacteria samples at six large urban communities.
+Five rounds of sampling are completed monthly for each urban community sampling location and analyzed for fecal coliform and E. coli (fecal collections ceased at all sites outside West Virginia after 2016).
+At least two sites in each community sampled; one being upstream of the community's combined sewer overflow (CSO) outfall and one downstream of the system.
+Within each new assessment cycle, the routine sampling data from these large CSO communities are used to update those originally derived from the longitudinal surveys in order to provide coverage for the entire river.
+The Commission continues to work with its partners to investigate scientifically rigorous and economically feasible means to update the portions of the river currently covered by the longitudinal surveys.